keltia/fetiche-rs/docs/BUILD.md

 ```

 to get the latest version in the "stable" channel.
 To compile at least one of the optional components of fetiche, you
-may need to install the "nightly" version which is update every few days.
+may need to install the "nightly" version, which is updated every few days.
 See [rustup] for more details.

 After installing the toolchain, just verify you can access the main utilities like `rustc`, `cargo`, etc.: